sonyakc/restaurant_health_grade_api/README.md

 Application stack consists of:

-- Dropwizard (Jersey, Jackson, Guava Jetty, Maven) for web service development
+- Dropwizard (Jersey, Jackson, Guava Jetty, Maven, Joda Datetime) for web service development
 - MongoDB for the persistence layer
 - Ruby for scripting, importing csv data into Mongo
 - Swagger for API documentation
+- Google Truth assertion / proposition framework for testing
+- Mockito framework for mocking/verification

 To run the application, checkout the code and run the followng commands